miroslav-kramar/generics_in_c_experiment/README.md

 ## How does it work?

 The type-agnostic logic written in the `storage.c` file is super simple in this case.
 We have a struct which holds a void pointer to dynamically allocated memory and it's size in bytes.
 And a set of functions to create, write, read and destroy said memory.
-And since the whole thing is type-agnostic, so are the functions.
+And since the whole thing is type-agnostic, so are the functions and their arguments.

 But here comes the C preprocessor.

-As you may see in the `storage.h` file, we first specify the function primitives of the type-agnostic functions mentioned above.
+As you may see in the `storage.h` file, we first specify the function primitives of the type-agnostic functions mentioned above in order to be able to use them.
 And then comes the preprocessor magic.
 You can see there is a macro `define_storage_of_type(type)`.
 Inside the macro there are the type-generic wrappers.

 The macro first specifies a typedef of the base `storage_t` by prepending the type to it using `##`, which is the way how text is appended, prepended or otherwise joined with other text in the preprocessor.